nodejs/admin/GITHUB_ORG_MANAGEMENT_POLICY.md

 The following groups are granted Ownership permissions:

 * **TSC members.**
+* **OpenJS Director of Program Management** The OpenJS Director of Program Management will limit their use of the access granted to:
+    * accepting GitHub terms and conditions.
 * **Moderation team members.** The Moderation Team members will limit their use of the access granted to that required to carry out moderation across the existing repositories.